What are mitochondria?

 • Mitochondrial encephalomyopathy, lactic acidosis and stroke-like episodes (MELAS)

-• Myoclonus epilepsy with ragged red fibers (MERRF)
+• Myoclonus epilepsy with ragged red fibres (MERRF)

 • Neuropathy, ataxia and retinitis pigmentosa (NARP)